Dagestan Tur hunting is extreme mountain hunting.

-The hunt for Dagestan Tur is considered by many to be the ultimate test for the mountain game hunters as it requires good physical condition and mental toughness.
+Dagestan Tur hunting is considered by many to be the ultimate test for the mountain game hunters as it requires good physical condition and mental toughness.
+You definitely need to be in “sheep shape” to go on this hunt.
 It is described as the toughest of all mountain game hunts, and the Dagestan Tur provides a good sport and challenge for it’s pursuers.
 Although they have an average horn length of 32 inches, any size trophy of a Dagestan Tur is something to be very proud of.

 Under normal conditions, the animals are plentiful.
 Forty inches is the magic number for a monster Dagestan Tur, and 1 or 2 trophies of this size are taken by this outfitter almost every year.
 However, anything over 34″ is a good one, and 38″ or above is considered to be a Whopper.